drunkenkismet/freeCodeCamp/guide/english/javascript/classes/index.md

 <br />
 <br />

-`class` is just a syntactic sugar over JavaScript's existing prototype-based inheritance model.
+`class` is just syntactic sugar over JavaScript's existing prototype-based inheritance model.

-In general programmers use the following ways to create a class in JavaScript.
+In general, programmers use the following ways to create a class in JavaScript.

 ### Using methods added to prototypes:

-Here, all the methods are added to prototype
+Here, all the methods are added to prototype.

 ```javascript
 function Person(firstName, lastName) {